 Allegion believes businesses have a central role to play in respect for human rights, combating modern slavery and human trafficking.
 In staying true to one of our core values “Do the right thing” we prohibit and have zero tolerance for all forms of modern slavery, human trafficking and child exploitation throughout our global organization, operations and supply chains.

 We are strongly committed to fair labor practices and the protection of workers against labor rights violations.
-Allegion will continue to maintain and improve processes while implementing systems and controls to ensure that our business and supply chains across the globe are free of such practices
+Allegion will continue to maintain and improve processes while reviewing, updating and implementing systems and controls to ensure that our business and supply chains across the globe are free of such practices.

 Allegion (NYSE: ALLE) is a global pioneer in seamless access, with leading brands like CISA®, Interflex®, LCN®, Schlage®, SimonsVoss® and Von Duprin®.
 Focusing on security around the door and adjacent areas, Allegion secures people and assets with a range of solutions for homes, businesses, schools and institutions.

 Our global headquarters is located in Dublin, Ireland.
-As of January 1, 2021, we have two operating segments, Allegion Americas and Allegion International (note: On January 1, 2021, we combined the EMEA and Asia-Pacific operating segments to form the newly created Allegion International segment).
+We have two operating segments, Allegion Americas and Allegion International.
 To learn more about our business, or to review our annual report, please visit www.allegion.com.

 Allegion’s supply chain includes suppliers in Americas, Europe, Middle East and Asia Pacific regions.
 Activities involve the transformation of zinc, brass, steel and other materials into parts used to build Allegion products and include various manufacturing processes to create supplementary components and key electronic mechanisms.